Wound suturing

 • Patient allergy history to sutures

-• Cosmetic priority
+• Cosmetic priorities

 Frequently Asked Questions

-Minor redness and swelling may be normal healing responses, but if accompanied by severe pain, pus, or fever, it could indicate infection.
+Minor redness and swelling may be normal healing responses, but if accompanied by severe pain, pus, or fever, it may indicate infection.
 If inflammatory symptoms worsen after 48 hours or if there is spreading redness around the wound, return for examination.
 Antibiotics may be necessary.

 How can I prevent obvious scars after suturing?